j-vaillant/calculator-app/README.md

 ## :white_check_mark: Instructions

-- Create a repo (no mention of payfit) on your github
+- Create a new repo on your personal GitHub (up to you for the name) without any mention of payfit
+:warning: As this repo is a shared resource for candidates, please **do not fork** directly this repo
-- Create a branch to start the challenge.
+- Create a branch to start the challenge
-- Create a pull request with this branch
+- Create a local pull request with this branch on your repo
 - When you're done, ping us to let us know the PR is ready for review.
 We'll get back to you quickly :)

 :warning: Please use **React/redux** as a stack base, you're free to use anything else for the challenge
+:warning: Please remember no fork will be allowed